MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 ### Requirements for evaluating remotely

+#### Prerequisites
+- Azure AI project in `EastUS2` region.
+If you do not have an existing project, please follow the guide [How to create Azure AI project](https://learn.microsoft.com/azure/ai-studio/how-to/create-projects?tabs=ai-studio) to create one.
+- Azure OpenAI Deployment with GPT model supporting `chat completion`, for example `gpt-4`.
+- `Connection String` for Azure AI project to easily create `AIProjectClient` object.
+You can get the connection string from project overview page.
+- Make sure you are first logged into your Azure subscription by running `az login`.

 #### Installation Instructions

 1. Create a **virtual environment of you choice**.
 To create one using conda, run the following command: